 Find a property in kite-surfing heaven

-Alex Sorrell contacted The Property Finders in February 2008.
-About to take a gap year from the U.K. and everything, he planned to spend the first several months in Andalucía.
+When our client contacted The Property Finders he was about to take a gap year from the U.K. and everything.
+He planned to spend the first several months in Andalucía.
 A keen kite-surfer, he knew exactly where he wanted to be; within 20 minutes of Tarifa, the wind-surfing & kite-surfing capital of Europe.
-He planned to leave the U.K. in early July, had planned his travels through S.E.
-Asia and Australia for later on but hadn’t quite got around to organizing somewhere to live in Spain.
-So that gave me about five months but Alex needed a mortgage and taking into account the time needed to arrange that once a property had been found I had to find the property no later than the end of April to have a chance of completing in time.
-So even with everything going smoothly I had 10 weeks at best to actually locate the ideal property.
-THE BRIEF
+The idea was to leave the U.K. in early July, had planned his travels through S.E.
+Asia and Australia for later on but hadn’t quite got around to organising somewhere to live in Spain.
+So that gave me about five months.
+However, he needed a mortgage and taking into account the time needed to arrange that once a property had been found, I had to locate ‘the one’ no later than the end of April to have a chance of completing in time.
+So even with everything going smoothly I had 10 weeks at best.
+Given some of the challenges specific to this area I was under pressure.

 - A detached house with a large garden